Google rolls out new ad setting option allowing limitation of gambling and alcohol ads on YouTube.

 Limit your ad exposure

-The new option is available on the YouTube Ad Settings page allowing users to block ads from certain categories.
-It is already in effect for the US after Google received feedback from users wanting the ability to block ads.
+The new option is available on the YouTube Ad Settings page allowing users to block ads from certain categories .
+It has already been in effect for the US since Google received feedback from users wanting the ability to block ads.

 Weinstein made it clear that any visits to other sites or articles might still lead to exposure of such ads.